Monitoring, Debugging, and Troubleshooting

 The sockets receive buffer size is 16777216 Bytes

-There were no dropped packets caused by the socket receive buffer limit (see VMA_RX_BYTES_MIN)
+There were no dropped packets caused by the socket receive buffer limit (see XLIO_RX_BYTES_MIN)

 Currently, one packet of 1470 Bytes is located in the socket receive queue